emSali/42_Inception/README.md

 **INCEPTION**

-The aim of this project is to understand and be able to use Docker
+The aim of this project is to understand and be able to use Docker.

+Furthermore the following services are used:

+- Nginx
+- MariaDB
+- WordPress